Watches & Clocks Industry in Hong Kong

 Watches and clocks are victims of the Sino-US trade conflicts.
 Certain mainland China-origin watches and clocks have been subject to US 301 tariffs since 24 September 2018.
 The tariff rate, however, increased from 10% to 25% on 10 May 2019.
 On 13 August 2019, the US further announced its plan to include other watch and clock products in Lists 4A and 4B, effective 1 September and 15 December 2019, respectively.
 Further details and updates are available here.

 In the EU, there is a Directive on the control of the use of nickel in objects intended to be in contact with the skin, including watches.
 In addition, another Directive prohibiting the trading of textile products, including textile watch straps, containing prohibited azo-dyes.
 There are also Directives for environmental protection in relation to sales of watches and clocks in the market, including restrictions on batteries and accumulators that contain mercury, as well as the Directive on Waste Electrical and Electronic Equipment (WEEE) implemented since August 2005, and the Directive on Restriction of Hazardous Substances (RoHS) that came into effect in July 2006.

-On 4 June 2015, the EU's Official Journal published the Commission Delegated Directive 2015/863 amends the framework RoHS Directive (Directive 2011/65/EU on the restriction of six hazardous substances in electrical and electronic equipment (EEE)) by banning four more substances from EEE destined for the EU market.
+On 4 June 2015, the EU’s Official Journal published a Delegated Directive 2015/863 amends the framework RoHS Directive (Directive 2011/65/EU on the restriction of six hazardous substances in electrical and electronic equipment (EEE)) by banning four more substances from EEE destined for the EU market.
 Member States have to adopt and publish, by 31 December 2016, their transposition of new Directive 2015/863.
 They must apply the new provisions from 22 July 2019.